Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

 "Introducer": We have agreed that whilst Rik chairs, each of us will take it in turn to a) choose a topic and b) introduce it at the agreed date.
 We agreed this must be an enjoyable and stress-free duty, and here are some hopefully reassuring guidelines

-Book Recommendations: Several of us are reading books about geopolitics and related fields, and we are already excitedly telling each other about these and swapping reading material.
+Book Recommendations: Several of us are reading books about geopolitics and related fields, and we tell each other about these and swapping reading material.
 For any members unable to attend a meeting, we are noting our recommendations here for easy reference.

 5 mins: Welcome/update